pjotrs-osnovskis/movie-app-ms2/README.md

 3. [contact.html](contact.html) errors:
 ![contact.html errors](assets/img/contact-errors.png)

-    By the look of it is trying to run showMovies() function on this page too, I tried to investigate and spent over 2 hours looking for a solution. but no luck.
-Will check with Mentor on this in last meeting with him.
+    By the look of it is trying to run movies() function on this page too, I tried to investigate and spent over 2 hours looking for a solution, but no luck.

     Fixed, Mentor offered to separate js files one for movies one for emails.
 No more errors are shown.